Sen. McConnell to introduce bill to raise national smoking age to 21

 "This is the most effective action to reverse rising underage e- vapor usage rates," the company said in a statement.

-Eleven states — Arkansas, California, Hawaii, Illinois, New Jersey, Maine, Massachusetts, Oregon, Virginia, Washington and Utah — have already enacted laws that set 21 as the minimum age to buy tobacco products.
+Twelve states — Delaware, Arkansas, California, Hawaii, Illinois, New Jersey, Maine, Massachusetts, Oregon, Virginia, Washington and Utah — have already enacted laws that set 21 as the minimum age to buy tobacco products.

-Delaware, Maryland and New York are on the verge of enacting similar standards as well, according to the anti-smoking group Tobacco Free Kids.
+Maryland and New York are on the verge of enacting similar standards as well, according to the anti-smoking group Campaign for Tobacco-Free Kids.